 For example, considering the L3VPN in Figure 4, the MDSC can also decide that a new multi-domain SR-TE path needs to be setup between PE13 and PE23.

-As described in section 2.2, with partial summarization, the MDSC will use the TE topology information provided by the P-PNCs and the results of the path computation requests sent to the O-PNCs, as described in section section 4.2.1, to compute the multi-layer/multi-domain path between PE13 and PE23.
+As described in section 2.2, with partial summarization, the MDSC will use the TE topology information provided by the P-PNCs and the results of the path computation requests sent to the O-PNCs, as described in section 4.2.1, to compute the multi-layer/multi-domain path between PE13 and PE23.

 For example, the multi-layer/multi-domain performed by the MDSC could require the setup of: